zachary-britt/capstone/README.md

 ### Model training <a name="training"></a>

 With the text embedded into vectors we can now either take those vectors to Keras for neural network training or we can stay in spaCy and use spaCy's neural network model.
+Because Keras requires padding each sequence to uniform length, I choose to stay in spaCy as spaCy's textcat is a quick learner (can classify reasonably well after only a few thousand training samples), and flexible (handles abritrarily lengthed sequences, single words - giant documents)

 https://spacy.io/usage/training#section-textcat